Lei1025/lei1025.github.io/_posts/2019-03-16-Blog development plan.md

 comments: true
 ---

->Current blog's derives from [Moon Jekyll Theme](https://github.com/TaylanTatli/Moon), and I am keeping adding new features and making improvemnt.
+>Current blog derives from [Moon Jekyll Theme](https://github.com/TaylanTatli/Moon), and I am keeping adding new features and making improvemnt.
 This post is a record of what I did and I am planning to do.

 # To do list